laforge49/aatree/README.md

 which makes them easier to modify and extend.
 But the performance is about the same.

-In addition to implementing complete replacements for vector and map, an extension is provided for lazy deserialization/reserialization.
+In addition to implementing complete replacements for vector, set and map, an extension is provided for lazy deserialization/reserialization.
-These can be used to minimize the time to deserialize, update and reserialize a large block of data.
+This can be used to minimize the time to deserialize, update and reserialize a large block of data.
 Because only a small portion of a data block needs to be processed, processing is ridiculously fast when compared to the processing time needed if the entire data block is deserialized / reserialized,